Underflow/reinforcement-2048/README.md

 ai2048
 ======

-An AI for the 2048 game
+An AI scaffold for the 2048 game.
+It plays random moves at the moment.